-Resources » Working With PDFs (Basics) » What’s a PDF Online Optimizer?
+Resources » PDF Basics » What’s a PDF Online Optimizer?

 What does it mean when you need to “optimize a PDF”?
 For most users, they’re looking for ways to reduce the file size without losing the quality.
 In this post, we’ll explain 4 ways to optimize a PDF so it’s easier to share, store and work with.